 The Company has agreed to pay a related party an annual fee of \$18,750 USD as consideration for subordinating the related party's first charge over the Company's assets on any debts to the related party by the Company.
+During the three months ended November 30, 2019, the Company terminated this agreement and made a final payment of \$1,297 CDN to the related party.

-The Company had cash and cash equivalents of \$2.236.279 at February 28, 2019 (August 31, 2018 - \$4,166.622), but management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive or raise additional debt and/or equity capital.
+The Company had cash and cash equivalents of \$2,035,767 at November 30, 2019 (August 31, 2019 - \$2,118,812), however management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive or raise additional debt and/or equity capital.
 Management intends to continue to support the operations with financing initiatives primarily through, but not limited to, the issuance of equity.
 Alternative financing options may include obtaining bank credit facilities and short-term loans from third parties.
 If the Company is unable to raise additional capital in the future, management expects that the Company will need to curtail operations, liquidate assets, seek additional capital on less favorable terms and/or pursue other remedial measures.